smriti283/Portfolio-diversification/README.md

 , where y<sub>ij(k)</sub> is a binary variable derived from F<sub>ij(k)</sub>: y<sub>ij(k)</sub>=1 when F<sub>ij(k)</sub>>0 and y<sub>ij(k)</sub>=0 otherwise.

 Since for most products y<sub>ij(k)</sub> =0 accounts for the majority of the data, this binary variable is skewed.
 Therefore, these were randomly downsized to make the ratio of *binary 1*:*binary 0* as *1*:*2*.
 The features were converted to logarithmic values and the dataset was further split into training and test dataset.
 The training dataset was used to train the Logistic Regression classifier for prediction of trade binary labels.

+### 3. Augmented Gravity Model and prediction by Classification

+We then added 4 independent variables to this equation to account for products across the dataset, as follows:

+Similar to the previous methods used, the dataset was preprocessed to obtain the required features in order to apply classification techniques, populated with all combinations of origin-destination-product trade combinations, assigned trade binaries and downsampled to reduce skewness in the data.
+The final dataset consists of ~12.5 Mn records.

+The total export and import values and the distance between countries were converted to logarithmic scale and the dataset was split into training and test data.
+Finally, the following models were trained with the training dataset for label prediction:

+- Logistic Regression Classifier
+- Random Forest Classifier